SWoto/OutOfSight/README.md

 ## EC2 Setup

-Follow these steps to create and configure an EC2 instance for the backend of OutOfSight.
+Follow these steps to create and configure an EC2 instance for the backend of CloudFront.

 ---